telekom-security/tpotce/README.md

 <br><br>

 # Troubleshooting
 Generally T-Pot is offered ***as is*** without any commitment regarding support.
-Issues and discussions can opened, but be prepared to include basic necessary info, so the community is able to help.
+Issues and discussions can be opened, but be prepared to include basic necessary info, so the community is able to help.
 <br><br>

 ## Logging